nicholaspretorius/cloud-nd-microservices-1/README.md

 * `kubectl get secret aws-secret -o yaml`
 * `kubectl describe secrets/aws-secret`

-### eksctl and kubectl

-To setup and run the clusters take a look at the `k8s/cluster.yaml`.

-Create your secrets as follows:

-1. Manually: `echo -n stringToConvert | base64`
-3. `kubectl apply -f ./aws-secret.yaml`
-2. Generate: `kubectl create secret generic aws-secret --from-literal=DB_USER='exampleuser' --from-literal=DB_PASS='examplepass' --from-literal=JWT_SECRET='examplesecret'`

-Alternately, you can run from a file as follows: `kubectl create secret generic aws-secret --from-file=./AWS_USERNAME --from-file=./AWS_PASSWORD `

-If run correctly, you can now view your secrets as follows:

-* `kubectl get secret aws-secret -o yaml`
-* `kubectl describe secrets/aws-secret`

 ### Travis CI

 Travis CI will build once a push to GitHub has happened.
 If you want to skip a CI build, i.e. for updates to files that do not impact build, then you can commit as follows: